venky-123-debug/video-editor/README.md

 # video-editor
-A simple video editor using tailwind javascript
+A simple video editor using tailwind svelte